hashicorp/terraform-provider-google/website/docs/r/dataproc_job.html.markdown

    as shown in the example above, or by setting the `count` attribute.
    The following job configs are supported:

        * pyspark_config  - Submits a PySpark job to the cluster
        * spark_config    - Submits a Spark job to the cluster
        * hadoop_config   - Submits a Hadoop job to the cluster
        * hive_config     - Submits a Hive job to the cluster
        * hpig_config     - Submits a Pig job to the cluster

-   These job configs are not yet implemented:

-       * spark-sql
+       * sparksql_config - Submits a Spark SQL job to the cluster

 - - -